Level

 Delivery platform requirements:

-To access the course, a computer running a browser such as Google Chrome, Safari etc is required.
-The computer should have Internet access.
-A screen resolution of at least 1024x768 is necessary.
+To access the course, a computer/tablet running a browser such as Chrome, Safari, Edge etc. is required.
+The device should have an active Internet connection and a screen resolution of at least 1024x768.